sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - Cites Moreno and Mayer 2005
 - SB 273-275: Guided discovery is more effective than open discovery, which cause too much cognitive overload.
 Start with a simple simulation, give explanatory feedback, optimize the pacing, and keep the interface simple.
     - Cites Mayer, 2004; Clark & Mayer, 2008; Lee, Plass, and Homer, 2006; Moreno (2004); Moreno and Mayer (2005); Van Merrienboer and Kester (2005)
-- SH 151: Require learners to use their prior feedback and explain how they used it in future work.
-- SB 365: To support mastery-based goals, assess both process and outcomes.
 - SE 345-355: A strategy to develop metacognitive skills is whole-task design, where a problem is given, and then broken into tasks to be reintegrated.
     - Cites Schmidt and Moust, 2000; Lajoie, 2009; Schmidt, Van der Molen, te Winkel, and Wijnen (2009); Albanese (2010); Lim, Reiser, and Olina (2009)
 - SH 102: Whole-task practice is preferable to componetization if the task is either simple or if the task can't be broken down.